dhardy/mo/abstract/Motivation.markdown

 [boost::spirit]: http://www.boost.org/doc/libs/1_43_0/libs/spirit/doc/html/spirit/introduction.html

-In my experience with C++ and D, both provide powerful template systems, however _these are not well intergrated into the language_, but form a sub-syntax.
+In my experience with C++ and D, both provide powerful template systems, however _these are not well integrated into the language_, but form a sub-syntax.
 C++, for example, has no concept of a compile-time `if` statement usable within templates, and template specialisations must be used instead (the [Template (programming)][wiki_templ] article on wikipedia gives a nice example).
 This is one (of many) ways in which D improves on C++, however, by and large, templates in D still